rodrigoricky/rodrigoricky/README.md

 Welcome to my Github profile!
 I am Ricky, or commonly known as pineapple which is I call myself in social media like Discord, Twitter, etc., I create things, and most of the time I code and play video games.

-*Sometimes I contribute to open-source projects like Wurst Imperium or other big servers. 📝*
+*Sometimes I contribute to open-source projects like Wurst Imperium and other big servers. 📝*

 ### Projects ✨